Phonon-confinement theory of thermal conductivity in ultrathin silicon films: Introduction

 Understanding heat transfer at the nanoscale has profound implications for electronics \cite{Liu2012}: as transistors shrink, heat dissipation becomes a major bottleneck in high-performance computing.
 Furthermore, nanoscale heat transfer helps design materials and structures (like graphene or carbon nanotubes) to manage heat more efficiently \cite{Balandin2011,Balandin2020}.
 In quantum computing systems, precise thermal control at the nanoscale is essential to maintain coherence in quantum bits.
 In superconducting materials, such as in Superconducting Nanowire Single-Photon Detectors (SNSPDs) that find application in space communications, the phonon-mediated heat transfer is a key parameter to control the detection quantum yield \cite{nanowire,Sidorova_2023}.
 In energy harvesting applications, nanoscale materials can dramatically enhance thermoelectric performance by reducing thermal conductivity while maintaining high electrical conductivity, which improves the thermoelectric figure of merit \cite{Tian2014}.
 Finally, understanding and controlling the thermal conductivity of ultrathin films is key to engineer layered and van der Waals materials where the heat transfer is quasi-2D in the atomic layers.

 Theoretical frameworks based on the Boltzmann equation, including scattering of phonons that bump off the boundaries of the film, as described by the Fuchs-Sondheimer (FS) theory \cite{Fuchs_1938,Sond_1952}, remain invaluable to explain the increase of thermal conductivity with increasing film thickness in the range of tens to hundreds of nanometers \cite{Amon}.
 However, recent numerical investigations have revealed new unexpected behaviors upon further shrinking the thickness, that cannot be described by traditional theories.
 In particular, molecular simulations have highlighted the presence of a minimum in the thermal conductivity of ultrathin silicon films at about 1-2 nm thickness \cite{McGaughey}.
 A similar behaviour, although without a clear minimum and much shallower, has been reported for argon films \cite{McGaughey}.

-As of today, current theoretical framework cannot explain these observation of the minimum in thermal conductivity at 1-2 nm thickness in silicon films and the flattening behaviour in argon films.
+As of today, the existing theoretical frameworks cannot explain these observation of the minimum in thermal conductivity at 1-2 nm thickness in silicon films and the flattening behaviour in argon films.
 Here we apply the nanoconfinement description of phonons in ultrathin few-layer films based on recent developments \cite{Yu_2022,Zaccone_heat} and derive a new fundamental framework for the thermal conductivity of ultrathin films that fully takes into account the restriction in the reciprocal space occupancy of phonons due to confinement \cite{Balandin1998}.
-The new theory is verified in excellent semi-quantitative comparison with recent molecular dynamics (MD) simulations data in terms of the predicted thickness dependence.
+The new theory is verified in qualitative comparison with recent molecular dynamics (MD) simulations data in terms of the predicted thickness dependence.

 In particular, the origin of the minimum is traced back to a crossover in the phonon density of states from a confinement-induced cubic law in frequency to the quadratic Debye law.
-This effect, in turn, originates from a redistribution of phonon momentum states in reciprocal space associated with a transition from the trivial Debye-sphere homotopy group to a non-trivial manifold with $\mathbb{Z}$ homotopy group.
+This effect, in turn, originates from a redistribution of phonon momentum states in reciprocal space associated with a transition from the trivial Debye-sphere homotopy group to a non-trivial manifold which belongs to the homotopy class $\mathbb{Z}$.